List of Apple Inc. media events: WWDC 2020 (June 22–26, 2020)

-Apple Event (September 15, 2020)
+Apple event (September 15, 2020)

 An Apple Event was held on September 15, 2020, with the tagline "Time flies."
 It took place as a virtual event, pre-recorded at Apple Park.
-Amongst the many announcements include the Apple Watch Series 6, the Apple Watch SE, the fourth-generation iPad Air, and the eighth-generation iPad. iOS 14, iPadOS 14, watchOS 7 and tvOS 14 were released a day later.
+Amongst the many announcements include the Apple Watch Series 6, the Apple Watch SE, the fourth-generation iPad Air, and the iPad (8th generation). iOS 14, iPadOS 14, watchOS 7 and tvOS 14 were released a day later.

-Apple Event (October 13, 2020)
+Apple event (October 13, 2020)

 An Apple Event was held on October 13, 2020, with the tagline "Hi, Speed."
 It also took place as a virtual event at Apple Park, just like the previous one held on September 15.
 The HomePod mini, iPhone 12 mini, iPhone 12, iPhone 12 Pro, and iPhone 12 Pro Max were announced at the event.
 Preorders for iPhone 12 and iPhone 12 Pro began on October 16 and shipping began on October 23.
 The iPhone 12 mini and iPhone 12 Pro Max were available for preorder on November 6, and started shipping on November 13.
 Verizon CEO Hans Vestberg appeared alongside Tim Cook to discuss 5G.

-Apple Event (November 10, 2020)
+Apple event (November 10, 2020)

 An Apple Event was held on November 10, 2020, with the tagline "One more thing."
 It also took place as a virtual event at Apple Park, just like the previous two held on September 15 and October 13.
 It focused on the Apple M1, the new Apple silicon chip, and the new Apple silicon-powered models of the MacBook Air, Mac mini, and 13" MacBook Pro. macOS Big Sur was released two days later.
 John Hodgman appeared in a cameo at the end of the event.

 2021

-Apple Event (April 20, 2021)
+Apple event (April 20, 2021)

-An Apple Event was held on April 20, 2021, with the tagline "Spring Loaded."
-It also took place as a virtual event at Apple Park, just like the previous three held on September 15, October 13 and November 10, 2020.
+An Apple Event was held on April 20, 2021, with the tagline "Spring loaded."
+It took place as a virtual event at Apple Park.
 It revealed a new iPad Pro and iMac with the Apple M1 chip, Apple TV 4K, AirTag, and a new purple color option for iPhone 12 and 12 Mini, and announced new features for iOS 14.7.